-P. Dixit et al. (2014) investigated the factors that affect fly-ash brick quality from the consumer's point of view.
-The brick industry has enormous potential and has to be investigated.
-When compared to clay bricks, fly-ash bricks are more affordable from a pricing perspective.
+The recommendation and projects are being passed to utilize fly ash brick for the construction job because it bricks, fly-ash bricks are more affordable from a pricing perspective.
 The study gave credit to a number of variables, including shape, weight, durability, breaking, seepage, and strength.
 The snowball sampling method was used to sample a total of 78 consumers, and the Pearson's correlation coefficient was used to analyze the data and evaluate the hypotheses.
 The results showed a substantial correlation between weight, strength, durability, breakage, seepage, surface smoothness, and shape with quality, with p-values less than 0.05.